Posted on June 15, 2021 by Evelyn Williams

 those times were off the charts, valued at hundreds of dollars.

-Further afield in Asia, bingo games have
+Further afield in Asia,

 gained traction in countries like Japan.
 Macau is widely regarded by gaming